Leukemia in Children

 What is leukemia in children?

-the bone marrow makes abnormal blood cells that don’t mature.
-The abnormal cells are
+marrow.
+When a child has leukemia, the bone marrow makes abnormal blood cells that

 The types of blood cells include:

 weak, and short of breath.

 cells is more likely to have infections.

 There are different types of leukemia in children.
 Most leukemias in children are